Xiderni/SMA_final_project/README.md

 ![Average IB HR by political orientation](https://github.com/user-attachments/assets/03bf0dfa-73c5-4a14-a625-c78cc69d5f7a)

 From the obtained representation we notice a consistent predilection for HR terms in the case of left wing, right wing and centre-aligned media.
 Centre-aligned media lead the table for what concerns the usage of both HR and IB terms.
-The average HR/IR ratio indicates a prevalence of HR oriented articles.
+The average HR/IR ratio indicates a prevalence of HR oriented articles and this ratio is more present .

 On topics analysis, we get the same issue.